CrateTools/comfyui-preview-video-monitor/README.md

 The Node

 #

+- 🏭 Currently working on the wipe compare A/B module orchestrated with the Generations dropup menu.
+Also working on gain, gamma and saturation sliders.

 -🎬 Professional Playback Control Suite

 Intuitive Timeline Scrubbing - Click and drag anywhere above the timeline for precise frame control